AI Global Governance (3rd Edition)

 Ethical Reasoning: Ability to assess the ethical implications of AI technologies and their potential impact on society, with a focus on fairness, transparency, and accountability.

-International Relations Knowledge: Understanding of global governance structures, international relations, and the role of multinational organizations like the G7, OECD, and the UN in shaping AI policy.
+International Relations Knowledge: Understanding of global governance structures, international relations, the role of the EU and of multilateral organizations like the G7, OECD, and the UN in shaping AI policy.

 Problem-Solving: Capability to develop practical, innovative solutions for complex AI governance challenges, particularly in the context of developing countries and emerging technologies.